 video, 2005, 18min

 “Can Subaltern Speak?”
-Spivak throws a question to international community.
+Spivak throws a question to the international community.

-Along with the interrelationship with gaze and voice, my first video piece with language
+Along with the interrelationship between gaze and voice, my first video piece with language

-weaves a memory of wearing Korean clothes as a uniform of Korean school in Japan.
+weaves a memory of wearing Korean clothes as a uniform of a Korean school in Japan.

 The songs and dances, which I learned in the Korean school in my childhood,